IMSmobile/app/docs/howToUpdateGraphics.md

-# Update graphics from IMS Mobile Client
+# Update graphics in Mobile Client
-This document describes how to change graphics for the IMS Mobile Client.
+This document describes how to change graphics for the Mobile Client.
 Try to keep the quantity of images low for an easier maintenance of the app.

 ## Change Splashscreen
 The splashscreen is the loading screen that appears during app startup.
 To change the splashscreen, follow these steps: